MichalLytek/type-graphql/docs/getting-started.md

 }
 ```

-Then we decorate the class and it properties with decorators:
+Then we decorate the class and its properties with decorators:

 ```typescript
 @ObjectType()